Situationally-aware Path Planning Exploiting 3D Scene Graphs: Evaluation

 \subsection{Validation Methodology}

 To the best of our knowledge, there is no prior work directly comparable to ours.
-The most closely related approach~\cite{ray2024task} focuses on plan feasibility and does not address efficiency.
-Moreover, it is not open-source.
+The most closely related approach~\cite{ray2024task} focuses on planning feasibility instead of efficiency, and is not open-source.
 Therefore, we evaluate performance improvements of \spath relative to the underlying sampling-based planners.
 Three planners were selected: 1) BIT* \cite{Gammell2015} as a tree-style planner with built-in heuristics.
 2) PRM* \cite{prmstar} as an unbiased coverage-of-space planner; and 3) RRT* \cite{Karaman2011} as a tree-style planner with no built-in heuristics.
 The validation is divided into two parts: sequential and parallel execution.
 The sequential evaluation ablates the effects of the individual components of S-Path, while the parallel evaluation showcases its scalability.

-\textbf{Environments} Two real and two synthetic environments are used for evaluations, as described in \Cref{tab:dataset} and shown in \Cref{fig:datasets}.
-For real environments (\Cref{fig:rf1,fig:rf2}), LiDAR scans are used to generate the scene graphs using \cite{shaheer2023graph} and manually contructed BIM models, and the metric mesh following \cite{Oleynikova2017a}.
+\textbf{Environments} Two real and two synthetic environments (up to $2900\,m^2$ in area) are used for evaluations and shown in \Cref{fig:datasets}.
+For real environments (\Cref{fig:rf1,fig:rf2}), LiDAR scans are used to generate the scene graphs using \cite{shaheer2023graph} and manually constructed BIM models, and the metric mesh following \cite{Oleynikova2017a}.
 Moreover, concave rooms are represented by a spanning rectangular contour as described in \Cref{sec:environment_setup} (see bottom-left of environment RF2).
 Furthermore, since the real environments are limited in size and complexity, we employ synthetically generated environments (\Cref{fig:sf1,fig:sf2}) that cover relatively larger areas with multiple bounded obstacles.
 In this case, the scene graph is derived from the positions of rooms and doorways in the synthetic environment, while the voxels representing obstacles and walls are used to generate an occupancy grid that is converted to an \ac{ESDF}, using \cite{Oleynikova2017a}.

 \textbf{Sequential execution methodology } A version of S-Path that solves all subproblems in sequence, referred to as S-Path(s), is compared against the aforementioned planners operating on the global problem, which is denoted by \textbf{I} (refer to \Cref{fig:baseline}).
 In addition, other ablations are also evaluated, specifically, \textbf{II} (refer to \Cref{fig:reduced_space}), which extends \textbf{I} by adding C-space restrictions following \Cref{eq:semantic-search}, and \textbf{III} (refer to \Cref{fig:spath}), which extends \textbf{II} by adding subproblem decomposition following \Cref{eq:subproblems}, but without replanning memory.